ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/motors/McLennan-motors.md

 Check the `MCLEN` IOC log file for error messages and also examine output from `dbior` and `dbior * 1` typed at the IOC console window.

 If it doesn't move at all try using the macros for an axis number other than 1 (e.g. 2 or 3) in the ibex GUI.
-The axis to be driven by the buttons on the front panel are set by a position dial inside the mclennan crate, so you may not be be trying to control the correct axis id.
+The axis to be driven by the buttons on the front panel are set by a position dial inside the Mclennan crate, so you may not be be trying to control the correct axis id.

 If it moves a short distance and stops it may be going into `Tracking abort`.
 A tracking abort means the encoder and motor step counters have got further apart than expected during the move, this could be due to:
 * The encoder and motor resolutions are incorrect/incompatible, so "expected" and "actual" position are diverging.
 The first thing to do is to restart the McLennan hardware and then the IOC so that the values are resent.
 If this does not fix it then check the settings are correct.